grmble/purescript-bonsai-docs/docs/commands.rst

 defines the possible actions that can change the model.

-*Commands* are a wrapper around these messages, they encode how these messages are delivered.
+*Commands* are a wrapper around these messages, they encode how the messages are delivered.
 There are pure commands and tasks.

 *Commands* come from two sources: event handlers,